ye-spencer/ye-spencer.github.io/README.md

   - For Projects
   - My Life

-One day I'll find out exactly why I have this

-man this is kinda fun

 Inspiration of Things to Add [May 8th, 2024]
  - Blog about things, experiments I try that demonstrate random knowledge that I have, and answering questions